Carnlough: Built heritage

 Carnlough's harbour was built by the owners of the quarries west of the village, as was a freight tramway between the quarries and the harbour, including two bridges, both extent, for two parallel streets in the village.

 The Londonderry Arms Hotel, now known as the Harbourview Hotel, was built in 1848 as a coaching inn by Frances Anne Vane Tempest, Marchioness of Londonderry, great-grandmother of Winston Churchill.

 20th century

 On 21 August 1942, a Royal Air Force Consolidated Liberator Mk.
 III (LV340) of No. 120 Squadron on a test flight from RAF Nutts Corner, Northern Ireland crashed into Big Trosk Mountain near Carnlough in heavy mist with the loss of all eight aboard, including Harry King Goode, a First World War flying ace.

 In June 1980, Irish Independence Party member and Larne Borough Council councillor John Turnley was murdered by the Ulster Defence Association as he drove to attend a political meeting on the Marine Road.
-In April 1987, loyalist bandsman Andrew Mason was beaten to death by two local men who were subsequently jailed for the killing.
+In April 1987, loyalist bandsman and UDA member Andrew Mason was beaten to death by two local men who were subsequently jailed for the killing.